digital-work-lab/open-source-project/02-git.md

 - Select a team leader who creates the fork and invites group members
 - Plan how tasks could be completed in separate branches
+- Avoid working on the `main` branch and synchronize it regularly with the original repository
 - Regularly check whether branches should be synchronized (merged)

 **Task**: complete one merge between branches until **May 10th**.